nakulchandra92/EKS-Terraform-Helm/README.md

-# EKS Tech Interview Solution
+# EKS Terraform Helm Solution

 A production-ready Kubernetes application deployment on AWS EKS with automated scaling and CI/CD.